Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 • Inspection and certification requirements vary significantly by state and insurer

-The home insurance affordability crisis is real — but mitigation is one of the few levers homeowners actually control.
+The affordability squeeze on homeowners is real, but mitigation is one of the few levers homeowners actually control.
 Even modest upgrades can stack with other home insurance discounts to meaningfully reduce your bill year over year.
+If you're in a coastal or hard-to-insure area, these credits become even more valuable, and stacking them with other premium-lowering strategies can make a real difference.

 Smart Savings Made Simple!